 What is your primary work area within Eriksholm Research Centre?

-What made you interested in the hearing care field?
+What originally triggered your interest in the hearing care field?

 What brought you to Eriksholm?